netifi/rpc-thunderdome/README.md

 # rpc-thunderdome
-A comparison between [Proteus RPC](https://github.com/netifi/proteus-java) and other commonly used RPC frameworks.
+A comparison between [RSocket RPC](https://github.com/rsocket/rsocket-rpc-java) and other commonly used RPC frameworks.

 ## Prerequisites
 RPC Thunderdome requires the following: